pdel4096/PCP-paperwork-guide/docs/exams/faa-medical.md

 - **Do it as a real visit, not a hallway favor.** Schedule it.
 Do the whole checklist.
 Document that you did.
 - **Review the medication list line by line** and write down that you did.
 This is the single item most likely to matter later.
 - **Do not sign it for a patient you don't know.** If they are established with you, fine.
 If they walked in cold with a form, you have no history to be "aware" of, which is exactly the position you do not want to be in.
 - **Bill it as a non-covered service.** Like a commercial driver physical or a camp form, it is a regulatory exam, not a covered preventive visit.
+USe an office visit code and ICD-10 code like "Encounter for Administrative Physical"
 - **Give the original back to the patient** and keep a copy in the chart.
 You are not their record-keeper for this.

 If you are not comfortable signing, don't.
 There is no obligation, and a pilot who wants a physician who knows aviation medicine can pay an AME to do the BasicMed exam instead.

 ### Conditions that require the FAA first

-BasicMed does not launder a disqualifying condition.
-A pilot with any of the following must first obtain a one-time special issuance from the FAA through an AME before they can ever use BasicMed:
+Some medical conditions **require** initial evaluation by the FAA through an AME before they can use BasicMed.
+These include:

 - **Mental health:** severe personality disorder with overt acts, psychosis, bipolar disorder, or substance dependence within the previous two years
 - **Neurologic:** epilepsy, disturbance of consciousness without satisfactory explanation, or transient loss of nervous system control without satisfactory explanation